EldenRingDatabase/erdb/README.md

 ### User contributed information

-* Made in mind with user contributions, new findings can be available in every adaptation of this database.
+* Made in mind with user contributions, new findings can be available in every adaptation of the database.
 * Interesting remarks about an item or a weapon's true combo list is kept up to date.
 * Designed for easy PRs where every item is contained within its own file.
 * Ability to specify game version ranges for which a particular information is valid.
-* Each human change is checked for correctness (by accepting a PR) and validity (by CI) [IN PROGRESS].
+* Each human change is checked for correctness (by accepting a PR) and validity (by CI) [COMING SOON].

 ### Schema guarantee